 Earlier this year, the German watchmaker Steinhart has issued their new take on the concept of a "vintage-modern pilot's watch".
 Successfully blending vintage exterior with a classic caliber and modern CNC machinery, the new Steinhart Nav.B-Chrono 47 Baumuster B Grey Edition (ref.
 106-0877) offers, perhaps, the best "value for money" ratio for those interested in buying a relatively affordable brand new pilot's timekeeper.

-Steinhart celebrates its tenth year in business with this new Steinhart ST 10 Anniversary Edition (Ref.
-L0810) limited edition wristwatch that deserves some attention.
-First, the German brand normally uses standard Swiss-made calibers to power their timekeepers.
+Steinhart celebrates its tenth year in business with this limited edition 2014 Steinhart ST 10 Anniversary Edition (Ref.
+L0810) that deserves some attention.
+First, the German brand normally uses standard Swiss-made calibers to power its timekeepers.
 For a change, the ST10 is powered by a neatly decorated hand-wound movement from Unitas.
 Second, it comes with an unusual dial layout, although some may find it a bit, well, too unusual.
 Third, even as bulky as it is, the gadget is still compact enough for a sporty daily beater.
 Perhaps, the only thing that may turn some people off is the price: €1290 seems *ahem* a bit too steep for a Steinhart.